dgelven1/Udacity-Self-Driving-Car-/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Left Warp         	| Warps the image to left to simulate viewing sign from a left angle	|
 | Right Warp	    | Warps the image to the right to simulate viewing sign from a right angle	|

-Here is an example of the data set after it was randomly augmented:
+Here is an example of the different possible data augmentation techniques applied to the same image:

-![alt text][image2]
+![alt text][image4]

 #### 2. Grayscaling
 After data augmentation, the next step was to convert every image to grayscale.

-![alt text][image2]

-As a last step, I normalized the image data because ...

 #### 3. Standardizing the data set